 - At least you don't have to worry about your reptile getting a fever!
 We hope it gets well soon!

-What Not to Write in a Pet Get Well Card
+What Not to Write in a Pet's Get-Well Card

-There are some things that may offend or otherwise be inappropriate to include in a pet get well message.
+There are some things that may offend or otherwise be inappropriate to include in a pet's get-well message.
 Here are a few:

 - Never compare the pet to your own pet.
 Your pet is different.
-Whether your pet had something similar is not necessarily comforting.
+The fact that your pet went through something similar is not necessarily comforting.
 Focus the message on the pet that is currently ill or injured.

-- Never mention negative qualities about the pet.
-Even if the owner had talked negatively about the pet in the past, it's not a good time to bring those up.
-Many people might be o.k. complaining about some quirk that their mom has, but no one else dare to talk bad about their mom.
+- Never mention any negative qualities about the pet.
+Even if the owner has talked negatively about the pet in the past, there's no reason to bring it up.
+Many people complain about some quirk that their mom has, but that is not an invitation for others to talk about their mom.
 If the pet is ill, assume it's the best pet the person could ever have.

 - Never make a suggestion to euthanize the pet.
 Saying things like, "I think it may be time to put him down" is not smart.
 The owner can ask you for that advice when he or she needs it.